 These symptoms may be caused by problems other than IBS.
 So if you have any of them, contact your GP.

 You may feel embarrassed about your symptoms and find it difficult to talk about your IBS.
 But it’s important to discuss any worries you have with your GP.
 IBS is often linked to feelings of anxiety or depression, so looking after how you feel is important.
+For more information, take a look at our information on the brain-gut connection in IBS.

 Your GP will ask about your symptoms and may examine you.
 They’ll also ask about your medical history.